 The "new money" families in the United States don't like as much formality as Europe.
 Plus, we have a shortage of butler schools in America anyway.
 Many high-net-worth employers look for domestic staff from hospitality backgrounds and poach them into private service.

-It's actually a very easy thing to do because 5-star hotel employees are only working for $20 to $25 an hour in big cities like Los Angeles, so it's a no brainer for recruiters to get them to switch sides.
-The elite hotels bear the costs of the training; but, ultimately, it's the ultra-high net worth families that reap the benefits.
+It's actually a very easy thing to do because 5-star hotel employees are only working for $20 an hour in big cities like Los Angeles, so it's a no brainer for recruiters to get them to switch sides.
+The elite hotels bear the costs of the training; but ultimately, it's the ultra-high net worth families that reap the benefits.

 Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty